Bachelor of Applied Science (BAS) in Marketing & Entrepreneurship

 University of Washington $33,513.00

 Visit our Apply Today page for information about applications, financial aid, and scholarships.
-Email our Program Manager to receive a complete program summary; including course requirements, course descriptions, Business BAS program application, and a degree planning form.
+Email our Program Manager to receive a complete program summary; including course requirements, course descriptions, and Business BAS program application.

 Meet the Team